 - e. contact for market research purposes which may be done using email, telephone, fax or mail.

-For the delivery of direct marketing to you via e-mail, we’ll need your consent, whether via an opt-in or soft-opt-in:
+For the delivery of direct marketing to you via email, we need your consent, whether via an opt-in or soft-opt-in:

 - b. for other types of e-marketing, we are required to obtain your explicit consent; that is, you need to take positive and affirmative action when consenting by, for example, checking a tick box that we’ll provide.